 Originally posted on December 30, 2018 @ 9:37 pm

-Understanding the basics of SEO is critical to becoming a successful digital marketer.
-But what about once you’ve moved past the basics?
+Grasping the fundamentals of SEO is key to excelling as a digital marketer.
+But what happens after you’ve mastered the essentials?

 There are thousands of strategies you could learn in “advanced” SEO, and millions of niches which change how those strategies might apply.
 Rather than try to dive into a bunch of tactics that represent advanced SEO (and create an extremely long video) we think it’s significantly more valuable to focus on 6 core principles that underpin every advanced SEO campaign.